John Lee Hooker Jr.

-John Lee Hooker Jr. (born 1952) is an American blues musician.
+John Lee Hooker Jr. (born January 15, 1952) is an American blues musician and Christian minister.
 He is the son of influential blues singer John Lee Hooker (1917–2001).
 The younger Hooker's musical style is markedly modernized, featuring contemporary arrangements.

+Biography

+John Lee Hooker Jr. was born on January 15, 1952, in Detroit, Michigan, United States, to parents Maude Ellas (née Mathis) and John Lee Hooker.
+He had five siblings and two step siblings, his younger brother is musician Robert Hooker.

-Born in Detroit, Michigan, United States, Hooker was performing live on local radio stations by the time he was eight years old, and toured with his father as a teenager.
+Hooker was performing live on local radio stations by the time he was eight years old, and toured with his father as a teenager.
 He struggled with drugs and alcohol for several years before reviving his career with his debut solo album, Blues with a Vengeance, in 2004.
 The album was nominated for a Grammy Award.
 A follow-up album, Cold as Ice, was released in 2006.

 Hooker's third album, All Odds Against Me, was released on August 19, 2008.
-Marking a clear departure from his father's style of music, the album was nominated for a Grammy Award that year in the Best Traditional Blues CD category.
+Marking a clear departure from his father's style of music, the album was nominated for a Grammy Award that year in the 'Best Traditional Blues CD' category.
 An animated video for the song, "Blues Ain't Nothin' But a Pimp," produced by Paris-based studio Callicore, featured Hooker as a street-hardened character known as "Bluesman."
 The video was a 2009 Webby Award honoree for special effects.

 Hooker's 2008 touring band included of George Lacson (bass), Jeff Horan (guitar), Mike Rogers (drums), and Gig Anderson (keyboards).

 Now an ordained minister, he is now reaching out to those in prisons (some of which were where he was an inmate during his drug abuse years) and is currently raising funds through his Kickstarter webpage in order to finish his recording and eventual release of his first contemporary soul gospel album using almost the same blues and funk elements he incorporated in his blues releases and concerts.
 Rev. Hooker also gives a brief video bio of himself leading up to his conversion to Christianity on his Kickstarter page including a full bio.

 Before becoming a minister and still a blues artist, he was featured in an episode of The 700 Club where he detailed his drug addictions and imprisonments leading up to his conversion to Christianity and sobriety.
 That video clip can be found on YouTube.